brentp/smoove/README.md

 the `$exclude` is optional but can be used to remove problematic regions.

-## large cohorts
+## population calling

-For large cohorts the steps are:
+For population-level calling (large cohorts) the steps are:

 1. For each sample, call genotypes: